vrglab/BM6_BufferingManagement_Modual/Lib/README.txt

-Please the BLuminEngine.jar to this folder
+Please the BLuminEngine.jar to this folder and mark it in the git ignore